charlstown/cookie-python/docs/user-guide/getting-started.md

 # **User Guide**

-Guide to simply run the project as a user, learn how to get started, set up and use this code.
+This guide will help you to run the project as a user, learn how to get started, set up and use this code.

 </br>